Spring Garden Revival

 Rockport Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Rockport is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Use non-toxic materials near water bodies and protect mature tree root systems.
-Erosion control measures—like silt fences or straw wattles—should be installed immediately where needed.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones of 25-100 feet from protected resources.
+Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
+Coordination with the Mass Division of Fisheries & Wildlife may be necessary.
+Erosion control—such as silt fences or straw wattles—should be installed where needed, and immediate stabilization is required.
 Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
-For guidance, contact: Rockport Conservation Commission

 34 Broadway, Rockport, MA 01966